Top 10 worst floods in Australia

-Some caused great loss of life, others devastated infrastructure; here are 10 of the worst in recorded history
+Some caused great loss of life, others devastated infrastructure; here are 10 of the worst in Australian recorded history.

 Floods can devastate local communities, but they also impact the entire economy – examples include the flood levy imposed in taxes following the south-east Queensland floods in 2010/2011, and also inflated banana prices after the same floods destroyed 75 per cent of the crop.